How Long Do Carbon Monoxide Detectors Last? Understanding Lifespan & Replacement

-How Long Does A Carbon Monoxide Detector Alarm Last?
+How Long Does A Carbon Monoxide Detector Last?

 Carbon monoxide detector lifespan typically lasts between 5 and 7 years, although some co detector lifespan models may last up to 10 years.
 It’s important to be aware of your smoke and carbon monoxide detector alarm’s lifespan and replace it when necessary, as even a battery change won’t revive an expired alarm.

-Here are some additional things to keep in mind about carbon monoxide alarms:
+Here are some additional things to keep in mind about how often to replace carbon monoxide detector:

 If you’re unsure about the age of your carbon monoxide alarm, it’s best to err on the side of caution and replace it.
 You can usually find the manufactured date on the back of the alarm.